-Interstate Highway 35, which runs north/south through the center of Fort

-Worth, has served as the North American Free Trade Agreement (NAFTA) corridor since 2015.
+Interstate Highway 35, which runs north/south through the center of Fort Worth, has served as the North American Free Trade Agreement (NAFTA) corridor since 2015.
 In addition to truck freight, national railroad corridors and air cargo hubs make the City a national logistics hub.
 Emerging technologies in vehicle automation are on track to influence how freight moves in the future.
-For more information on these trends please reference "Future Transportation Trends" on page # of this chapter.

-98% Of the U.S. population can be reached within 48 hours by truck from Fort Worth.
+Of the U.S. population can be reached within 48 hours by truck from Fort Worth.

-Source: NCTCOG
+Source: NCTCOG.